Yet another fast variant of Newton's method for nonconvex optimization: Acknowlegment

+As \eqref{0kdivbiggerepsilon} divides $\calS_{k}^{fo}$ into $m+1$ consecutive sequences, these sequences are then separated by at least a second-order step, so that $m \leq \calS_{ k}^{so}$ and \req{Skdivfinal} follows. }

-\proof{Note that the bounds \eqref{Skcurvbound} and \eqref{Skndecrbound} derived in the proof of Theorem~\ref{Complexity bound} are still valid because they only cover steps computed using \al{AN2C}, so that we now need to focus on bounding $\calS_k^{so}$.
-Using AS.2 and the lower bound on the decrease of the function values \eqref{threehalfneg}, we derive that, for $k \in\calS^{so}$,
+Equipped with this last lemma and the results of Sections~\ref{thealgo-s} and \ref{complexity-s}, we may finally establish the worst-case iteration/evaluation complexity of the \al{SOAN2C} algorithm and prove Theorem~\ref{ComplexityboundSecond} itself. \proof{Note that the bounds \eqref{Skcurvbound} and \eqref{Skndecrbound} derived in the proof of Theorem~\ref{Complexity bound} are still valid because they only cover steps computed using \al{AN2C}, so that we now need to focus on bounding $\calS_k^{so}$.
+Using AS.2 and the lower bound on the decrease of the function values \eqref{decrhess}, we derive that, for $k \in\calS^{so}$,